 An important aspect of public speaking occurs, paradoxically, when it the speaker’s turn to stop talking and listen to questions or comments from the audience.
-These moments are to be welcomed.
+You should welcome these moments.
 They show that the audience members are engaged and they afford the speaker an opportunity to interact more closely with them.
-To make the most of these moments, a speaker must listen actively.
+To make the most of these moments, a speaker must embrace active listening.

 Active listening means listening for the meaning and feeling of what the other person is saying.
-It means paying attention to what is being said and thinking carefully about how to respond.
+It means paying attention to what people say and thinking carefully about how to respond.
 This might seem like common sense, but as Mark Twain once said, “Common sense isn’t so common.”
 So how we listen actively?
 Here are some points:

-- Listen not just to the words but to the tone with which they are expressed.
+2. Listen not just to the words but to the tone.

 Active listening is a skill that can (and should) be developed.
 We have two ears and one mouth, so we should listen twice as often as we speak!
 And when we listen, there is only one way to do it – actively.